-Vivo S1 has a screen size of 6.38 inches and weighs approximately 179 g .
-This mobiles runs on Android OS, v9.0 (Pie) and has decent resolution of 1080 x 2340 pixels.
+Vivo S1 have a screen size of 6.38 inches and weighing approximately 179 g .
+This mobile runs on Android OS, v9.0 (Pie) and has a decent resolution of 1080 x 2340 pixels.

-Sensors included in Vivo S1 are: Fingerprint Sensor, Light sensor, Proximity sensor, Accelerometer, Compass, Gyroscope .
-This phone also comes up with some interesting feature such as Face Unlock, Quick Charging, AI Camera.+ Read More
+Sensors included in Vivo S1 are: Fingerprint Sensor, Light sensor, Proximity sensor, Accelerometer, Compass, Gyroscope .+ Read More

 In the past few years, Vivo has launched some stylishly slim and sleek smartphones, and its latest offering, the Vivo S1, is no different.
 Two colour variants are being offered by the company, Diamond Black and Skyline Blue.

 The phone has thin bezels to complement the 6.38-inch display and feels good to hold.
 The triple rear camera bump on the back doesn’t cause any discomfort in regular use and instead adds to the style.
 Though it is a mid-range budget smartphone, the manufacturer has tried to give it a premium look and has succeeded to some extent.
 The Skyline Blue model used for this review looked elegantly beautiful up close

 However, despite its good looks, when used for just a few hours, we noticed the back panel picking up scratches quickly.
 A preferable option would have been to use Corning Gorilla Glass.
 On the front side, the bezels do not seem thin enough, making the phone a little regressive for the price.